gdm413229/swwmgz_m/ExtendedLore.md

   - Junifh: Scorching hot planet with many underground communities.
 Home to the Onkou, and to coalition co-founder Ix Konro.
   - Hebeku: A warm, mountainous planet, inhabited by the Votrexxians.
-  - Nahkami: Icy moon of Hebeku, inhabited by the Nukuri., co-founder of the coalition
+  - Nahkami: Icy moon of Hebeku, inhabited by the Nukuri.
   - Karnanaiahma: A world of large oceans, home of the Qurensniv.
   - Buran: Formerly lush planet now covered by the matryoshka brain structure known as the Bleaknet, inhabited by the Burakan.